RLSAs (Remarketing Lists For Search Ads) are the perfect combination of classic remarketing and the high conversion intent of paid search.

 RLSA Tactic #11: The Journey Doesn’t End

-In addition to Tactic #7, if someone has visited a purchase thank you page and thus, made a purchase, a retailer can bid on terms they normally wouldn’t–because they’re low margin, low cost products such as accessories to a device.
+In addition to Tactic #7, if someone has visited a purchase thank you page and thus, made a purchase, a retailer can bid on terms they normally wouldn’t–because they’re low profit margin, low cost products such as accessories to a device.

 You create a search campaign with ad group including any potential search terms and phrases for upsells and cross-sells.
 You can then set up ‘Target and Bid,’ so the user being targeted has to meet both criteria: 1) they landed on the checkout completion page and 2) they’re searching for one of those terms.

 For instance, if my wife just bought a new red dress from Macy’s, an apparel store that sells both dresses and shoes, Macy’s could create an RLSA list that targets her and others who have completed a purchase for any red dresses.
 They could assume she might want some matching red shoes, but they can’t know for sure just by her purchase of the red dress.

 Her interest in red shoes becomes more apparent if she then search “red shoes” in Google.
 So, to make sure Macy’s money is best spent on those with a high interest in an upsell or cross-sell product, they could only show ads to those who have BOTH bought the red dress and are searching for “red shoes” in their browser.